|

 for existing students to progress from one age group

-through the next.
-So, if you're a parent with a 10
+continuing) to the next.
+So, if you're a parent with an

 daughter as a brand new student.